johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

 14. First, select **Submit Transaction** so we can run our *setupDemo* transaction to give us some default values.
 ![Select Submit Transaction.](screenshots/SubmitTransaction.png)

-15. From the *drop down*, select **setupDemo** and then **Submit**.
+15. From the *drop down*, select **SetupDemo** and then **Submit**.
 ![Run setupDemo.](screenshots/SetupDemo.png)

 16. Look through your three partipants and two assets.
-You should now have a defined grower, importer, shipper, shipment and contract.
+You should now have a defined Grower, Importer, Shipper, Shipment and Contract.

 17. Play with the other transactions to make sure that they update your assets.
 You should see fields added to your shipment in particular like the example below.
 You can enter any data.
 It doesn't need to be realistic.
 ![Test your transactions and verify it updates the asset.](screenshots/example.png)